Not yet rated Add your review

 Anesthetic, antibacterial, antiemetic, antifungal, anti-inflammatory, antispasmodic, antitussive, aperient, aromatic, calmative, carminative, digestive, diuretic, expectorant, galactagogue, laxative (mild), mucolytic, phytoestrogenic, stimulant, stomachic

-Fennel seed makes for sweet breath, with a flavor similar to that of aniseed and licorice; it is a popular culinary seasoning.
+Fennel seed makes for sweet breath, with a flavor similar to that of aniseed; it is a popular culinary seasoning.
 The leaves of the plant are also edible raw or cooked.

 Fennel seed can be prepared as a compress, bath herb, or facial steam to moisten dry skin or as a mouthwash to freshen the breath.